axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

 Introduction
 ------------

-The Axon Ivy Portal Dashboard is the first page you encounter after successful login.
-You can always get back to the dashboard using the **Dashboard** link in the Axon Ivy Portal navigation menu.
+The |axon-ivy| Portal Dashboard is the first page you encounter after successful login.
+You can always get back to the dashboard using the **Dashboard** link in the |axon-ivy| Portal navigation menu.
-Alternatively, you can click on the Axon Ivy logo in the header.
+Alternatively, you can click on the logo image at the top left of the header.

 The dashboard itself contains a set of widgets arranged on the page, according to the defined standards in your company.